ashaff24/reading-notes/Coders_Computer.md

-# Notes From Class:

-### Text Editors
+# Text Editors
+- Examples
   - Microsoft Word
   - Google Docs
   - Apple Pages
   - ...many more

-### Code Editors
+# Code Editors
+- Personal choice
+- Allows you to write and manage text that you write to build a website
+- Attributes to look for when choosing:
+  - Code Completion
+    - Start typing, give suggestions
+    - Automatic tag closing
+    - Emmet - shorthand language (built in or extension), speeds up code writing
+- Examples
   - GitHub's Atom
   - Microsoft VS code, Visual Studio
   - Notepad ++
   - Vim, EMacs, Nano, Textmate
   - ...many more

 ## The Terminal
 AKA: The Command Line Interface (CLI)